skottchen/landing-page/README.md

-Final Exercise in the Flexbox section of The Odin Project
+Final exercise in the Flexbox section of The Odin Project

 Skills Demonstrated: <br>
 - HTML